qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ...
 ```

-Similarly, to **Bullet 9**, the phi instruction can be used to move classical floating point values between branches.
+Similarly to **Bullet 9**, the phi instruction can be used to move classical floating point values between branches.

 **Bullet 11: Classical fixed point computations computations** <br />
 If a backend has support for fixed point operations, they can also use the following intrinsics: